absrdm/Pokeswitch/README.md

 - SID

 Pokéswitch also supports (bulk) moving, cloning, exporting, and releasing Pokémon.
 It can import PKM files of the appropriate type (e.g. PK8 for Sword/Shield) and import/export saves.

-Note that shinifying a Pokémon you caught in Sword/Shield will result in you no longer being recognized as their original trainer due to modification of the Pokémon's SID.
-This method is used for Pokémon originating in Sword/Shield because most PIDs generated therein are correlated with several other properties and thus cannot be arbitrarily modified (while maintaining legality).

 # Usage
 Copy `Pokeswitch.nro` to `/switch` (or wherever else) on your microSD card and launch it via HBL.
 Select the "Information" option from the main menu to view controls.
 (Note that the main menu will not be available if no supported savedata is present on the system.)